ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Italics

-Any instances of the name of a videogame should also be in italics.
+Any instances of the name of a video game should also be in italics.
 For example:

 - `_Elite Beat Agents_`